Social sciences – classroom activities

 - Discuss the question – What is a career?
 Look at this question from different cultural perspectives.

 - Start a physical or electronic file of stories of people working in social sciences jobs.
 They could be from local newspapers or magazines.
-Get other teachers in your department and students to look out for stories to add to the file.
+Get other teachers in your department and learners to look out for stories to add to the file.

-- Ask students to interview a range of high-profile people in the community.
+- Ask learners to interview a range of high-profile people in the community.
 Identify the reasons for their choice of career and any challenges they have faced as a result.
 State possible future changes in direction.

 - Research a well-known New Zealand entrepreneur and present a time line of their career and/or business decisions.

 - Gather data about the aspirations of family members or a school group.
 Through research, get them to develop a possible career path for one of these people and show the skills needed and the decisions that the individual might need to make along the way.

 - Research a range of occupations within any two organisations.
 Identify the roles and responsibilities for each occupation and compare them, giving possible reasons for any differences.

 - Invite a person who works in a social sciences job to speak at prize-giving or school assemblies, and/or to present the awards for achievements in social sciences.
 Ask them to talk about how their school learning helped them progress into their chosen field.

 - Ask learners to investigate the impact of a student loan on an individual learner's financial situation, a community or the whole of New Zealand.